Task Parallel Library in C# with Examples (TPL in C#)

 - The Tasks must be independent.

-- Order of the execution does not matter
+- The order of the execution does not matter

 Data parallelism: In the case of Data Parallelism, the operation is applied to each element of a collection.
-Means each process does the same work on unique and independent pieces of data.
+This means each process does the same work on unique and independent pieces of data.

 Task parallelism: In the case of Task Parallelism independent computations are executed in parallel.
-Means each process performs a different function or executes different code sections that are independent.
+This means each process performs a different function or executes different code sections that are independent.